Brendon McCullum

-Brendon Barrie McCullum ONZM (born 27 September 1981) is a former cricketer and the current head coach of the England Cricket Test team.
-Representing New Zealand, he played all formats, including as captain.
-McCullum was renowned for his quick scoring, notably recording the fastest test century of all time.
-He is considered one of the most successful batsmen and captains of New Zealand cricket.
-He retired from all forms of cricket in August 2019.
+Brendon Barrie McCullum ONZM (born 27 September 1981) is a former New Zealand cricketer, and the current head coach of the England men's cricket team in all formats.
+Representing New Zealand, he captained the team in all formats.
+McCullum was renowned for his quick scoring, notably setting a record for the fastest Test century.
+He is considered one of New Zealand's most successful batsmen and captained the side to the finals of the 2015 Cricket World Cup and 2009 ICC Champions Trophy.
+He is also an inductee of the New Zealand Cricket Hall of Fame.

-McCullum is the former leading run scorer in Twenty20 International (T20I) cricket and is the first and so far only one of the two Kiwi players to have scored two T20I centuries and 2000 runs in T20I (apart from Martin Guptill).
-He became the first New Zealander to score a triple hundred in a Test, 302 runs against India on 18 February 2014.
-In 2014, he also became the first New Zealander to score 1000 test runs in a calendar year (1164).
-The record was bettered by Kane Williamson with 1172 runs in 2015.
-In his last Test outing on 20 February 2016, McCullum posted the fastest ever Test century, in 54 balls, beating the 56-ball record held by his hero, Vivian Richards, scoring a total of 145 off 79 balls.
-He also holds the record for the fastest 150 in Test cricket.
+McCullum is the former leading run scorer in Twenty20 International (T20I) cricket and was the first player to score 2000 runs in T20Is.
+His innings of 123 against Bangladesh in the 2012 ICC World Twenty20 was the highest score made by a New Zealand cricketer in the format and he was the first New Zealander to score a triple hundred in a Test match, 302 runs against India in February 2014.
+In 2014, he also became the first New Zealander to score 1,000 Test runs in a calendar year and in his final Test match in February 2016 he scored the fastest Test century, reaching his hundred in 54 balls.
+McCullum was the first batsman to score two T20I centuries.